Srynetix/httpcat-polyglot/implementations/httpcat-python/README.md

-# httpcat-go - Simple, stupid http.cat client made in Go
+# httpcat-py - Simple, stupid http.cat client made in Python

 Show HTTP status code as cute images of cats (or dogs!), with colors!